-Mercury makes a brief appearance, as Mars covorts with Saturn.
-Also, the first day of summer approaches.
+Mercury makes a brief appearance as Mars cavorts with Saturn.

 June 14, 2006

-Mercury is the planet with the smallest orbit around the Sun, so it always appears in twilight.
+Mercury is the planet with the smallest orbit around the Sun, so it always hugs the twilight.
 We view Mercury's orbit almost edge-on from Earth, so, from our perspective, Mercury seems to oscillate from one side of the Sun to the other as the planet orbits.
-Each time Mercury's travels pull it away from the Sun's glare, skygazers on Earth have a fleeting chance to view Mercury shortly after sunset or before sunrise.
+Each time Mercury's travels pull the planet away from the Sun's glare, skygazers on Earth have a fleeting chance to view Mercury shortly after sunset or before sunrise.

 Begin looking for a bright starlike point in the western twilight about 20 minutes after sundown.
-Mercury will be about 12° above the horizon, or slightly higher than the width of a fist held at arm's length, and glowing at about magnitude 0.2.
-After June 20, the planet fades quickly, becoming harder to see in the twilight, and begins a fast slide back toward the Sun.
+From middle northern latitudes, Mercury will be about 12° above the horizon (slightly higher than the width of a fist held at arm's length) glowing at about magnitude 0.2.
+After June 20, the planet fades quickly, becoming harder to see in the twilight, and it begins a fast slide back toward the Sun.